iainctduncan/papers/source/features_usage.rst

 When both of these are turned on, the Max engine alternately runs a DSP pass (calculating a signal vector of samples), and a scheduler thread pass (CTN: Cycling 74 n.d.).

-This means that real time of events stemming from the scheduler thread execution can be off by up to a signal vector of samples, resulting in small timing discrepancies.
+This means that the actual onset time of events triggered from scheduler thread processes can be off by up to a signal vector of samples, resulting in small timing discrepancies.
-At a signal-vector size of 64 samples (the default for Ableton Live) and a sample rate of 44100 samples per second, this is 1.5 milliseconds, and is thus a musically acceptable discrepancy.
+At a signal-vector size of 64 samples (the default for Ableton Live) and a sample rate of 44100 samples per second, this is ~1.5 milliseconds, and is thus a musically acceptable discrepancy.
 Note though that the clock functions in current versions of Max compensate for this in the long run such